vkhazin-befitnow/shopify-admin-cli/docs/user-guide.md

 - `--access-token <token>` - Admin API access token (starts with shpat_)

 **Push Modes:**
-- **Default**: Only uploads new files and updates existing files.
-Remote files not present locally are left untouched.
+- **Default**: Uploads all local files to ensure complete synchronization.
+New files are uploaded and existing files are updated to match local versions.
 - **Mirror mode** (`--mirror`): Makes the remote theme exactly match your local files. **This will delete remote files that don't exist locally.**

+**Note**: The CLI uses a reliable "always sync" approach that ensures complete synchronization between local and remote files, prioritizing data integrity over incremental updates.

 **Examples:**
 ```bash